wicketbr/BandTogether/README.md

 You can point to an alertnate location for your data by modifying the shortcut used to start the application executable and adding -f PATH to the end of the command line.
 For example, if you have all your data in C:\MyBandData you would add -f C:\MyBandData.

+### Install - Mac

+For Mac security you should place the files in a BandTogether folder inside the Applications folder.
+Start the application by issuing the following command from a console in the application folder.

+dotnet BandTogether.dll

+Or, if you wish to point to a different location on Mac for the "Data" folder:

+dotnet BandTogether.dll -f /users/Name/Data (just an example, use your own desired path.)

 ## Contact